flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 The HuC6280 is not an off-the-shelf component, like the [Z80](master-system#cpu), but instead a proprietary CPU designed by NEC.
 After checking out the official docs, it does seem to replicate a lot of behaviour from the famous **MOS 6502** and **WDC's 65C02**.
 That being said, what does all of this mean for the programmer?

-Before we start, we've already covered some parts of the MOS 6502 [here](nes#cpu) and also described a 16-bit variant made by WDC and Ricoh [here](super-nintendo#cpu), in case you want to check them out first.
+Before we start, we've already covered some parts of the MOS 6502 [in the NES article](nes#cpu) and also described a 16-bit variant made by WDC and Ricoh [in the SNES one](super-nintendo#cpu), in case you want to check them out first.

 The 65C02 is another modified version of the MOS 6502 made by Western Design Center, it's a lot more efficient due to its manufacturing approach (CMOS).
 From the software side, the 65C02 adds a couple of new instructions and modifies the behaviour of some existing ones [@cpu-opcodes].